awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. Drop `unknown` data types, depending on your target version\.

-   PostgreSQL version 10 stopped supporting the `unknown` data type\.
-If a version 9\.6 database uses the `unknown` data type, an upgrade to a version 10 shows an error message such as the following\.
+   PostgreSQL version 10 doesn't support the `unknown` data type\.
+If a version 9\.6 database uses the `unknown` data type, an upgrade to version 10 shows an error message such as the following\.

    ```
    Database instance is in a state that cannot be upgraded: PreUpgrade checks failed: